Skip to content

 MN tab showing the blue "DMN data imported" notice with the preserved block summary and the "Clear Imported DMN Data" button

 The DMN tab displays a preservation notice showing what was found.
-The preserved blocks are appended unchanged to every subsequent export — they are not editable through the form interface.
-This protects deployed decision model metadata from accidental modification during collaborative editing.
+The preserved blocks are appended to every subsequent export — they are not editable through the form interface.
+On export a conformance-only pass (v1.10.2) makes additive/repointing edits to the Decision Rules (injecting missing dct:title/dct:description, repointing a cpsv:implements that targets the service to the legal resource); no preserved triples are removed, so deployed decision-model metadata is protected from accidental modification during collaborative editing.

 To clear the preserved DMN data and start fresh: